anirudhgray/go-bookstore/README.md

 # Recommendation Engine
 I will be implementing a simple collaborative filtering based recommendations engine.
 Ref: https://www.toptal.com/algorithms/predicting-likes-inside-a-simple-recommendation-engine

-The general idea is that we will not care about the specific attributes of books, and then using some sort of ML Algorithm to figure out what kind of books our user will like (using the user's existing library, reviews, etc etc).
+The general idea is that we will not care about the specific attributes of books, and then use some sort of ML Algorithm to figure out what kind of books our user will like (using the user's existing library, reviews, etc etc).
 Instead, our system will look **similarities** between users.

 We keep a record of each user's likes and dislikes (let's base this on review rating — maybe 4 or 5 is "like", everything else is "dislike").
 These are two sets that exist for every user.
 We're going to use something called the [Jaccard Coefficient](https://en.wikipedia.org/wiki/Jaccard_index) to calculate how similar two such sets are.
 For example, two duplicate sets will be completely similar (coeff of 1) while two sets with nothing in common will have a coeff of 0 (no similarity or overlap between the sets).